Giddings, Texas: Education

 The City of Giddings is served by the Giddings Independent School District.
-Giddings High School is a 9th-12th grade campus located in Giddings, Texas.
+Giddings High School is a 9th–12th grade campus located in the city.
 The campus is a member of District 13-AAAA Div.2 with an enrollment of 657 students.

-The Texas Department of Juvenile Justice (formerly the Texas Youth Commission) operates the Giddings State School in unincorporated Lee County, near Giddings.

 The Texas Legislature designates most of Lee County (Giddings included) as being in the Blinn Junior College district.

 Media

 Local newspapers serving Giddings and Lee County at large are presently the Giddings Times and News and the Lexington Leader.

 A local radio station, KGID, Inc. FM 96.3, has operated since 2018.

 The Giddings Deutsches Volksblatt, a trilingual German-English-Wendish/Sorbian newspaper, was published in Giddings.